📝 PSAT/NMSQT® – Wednesday, October 22, 2025

-Students will receive an Official Student Guide to the PSAT/NMSQT® in their English classes, which includes test information and a full-length practice test with answer keys.
+Students can download the Official Student Guide to the PSAT/NMSQT® which includes test information and a full-length practice test with answer keys.

 Accommodations: